Jay Dyer Talks About Esoteric Hollywood With Chase Geiser On One American Podcast

 And it's like really obviously an illegal immigration metaphor, right?

-And it's like it's like there's even like a border and everything, and like he likes seeks past security.
+And it's like, it's like, there's even like a border and everything.

-Like this is literally like an illegal emigration situation.
+Like this is literally like an illegal immigration situation.

-Like I couldn't tell if they were just trying to like if if they made the story because it resonated with like the market that they were trying to reach, or if they were just trying to push like sympathy or empathy for like anybody going through that experience of like trying to drop them one role.
+Like I couldn't tell if they were just trying to like, if they made this story because it resonated with like the market that they were trying to reach or if they were just trying to push like sympathy or empathy for like anybody going through that experience of like trying to get from one world to the other.

-I mean, there's so many examples of you know, that movie Elysium with with uh Matt Dadbot, I mean Matt Damon that came out a couple of years ago.
+I mean, there's so many examples of, you know, that movie Elysium with Matt Dadbot, I mean, Matt Damon that came out a couple of years ago.

-I mean, that the whole thing was uh and sort of an open border message too.
+I mean, the whole thing was sort of an open border message too.

-So uh I tend to think that yeah, that those are movies are chosen for a purpose for their geopolitical or or domestic politics in America propaganda, sure.
+So I tend to think that, yeah, those are movies are chosen for a purpose for their geopolitical or domestic politics in America propaganda, sure.

-But at the same token, like like you know, I'm I'm a big fan of that uh show Altered Carbon based on the trilogy.
+But at the same token, like, like, you know, I'm a big fan of that show, Altered Carbon, based on the trilogy.

-I don't know if you've ever watched it about resleaving and stuff.
+I don't know if you've ever watched it about re-sleeving and stuff.

 Yeah, exactly.